25 Star Wars Facts Only True Fans Know

 If you’ve ever watched a Star Wars film and been taken aback by how loud the background noise is, consider how overwhelming it was for the actors filming these scenes.
 For example, in Empire Strikes Back when Luke and Darth Vader appear in a pivotal scene, the wind machines being used for effect were so loud, Hamill himself couldn’t hear a word Darth Vader was saying.
 Try to act against that!
 On Twitter, the actor reveals how he worked through the issue.
 “I used visual cues to know when to respond,” he tweets.
 “It was like acting in a silent movie, except LOUD.”
 See where Empire Strikes Back lands on our list of Star Wars movies ranked.

 Another interesting Empire Strikes Back secret: There was an issue with a prop head made of Hamill that was used in a scene in which Luke sees his own face in Darth Vader’s helmet.
 When a fan asked about this particular scene, the actor obliged with an answer on Twitter.
 “Dissatisfied with the prop head of me they had made, we re-shot it with my real head pushed through an opening below the set,” he explained.
 “The hardest part was keeping my eyes open and not blinking as they wafted smoke in for atmosphere.”
 He added that the upside to using the not-so-great prop head was that you could “waft fire ants in for atmosphere and the eyes would stay open and NEVER BLINK!”
-You won’t believe how much money people have paid for the most expensive movie props ever.

 That Blue Milk so popular at the Cantina on screen in Star Wars wasn’t exactly the cocktail of choice for the cast.
 According to Hamill, blue milk was actually “long life” milk which is often used by campers because it doesn’t require refrigeration.
 Blue food coloring was added to make it that sensational color.
 As for the taste?
 “Oily, warm, and slightly sweet, it literally made me gag, but I was determined to drink it on-camera,” tweeted Hamill.
 “It was an acting challenge to appear as though I enjoyed it.”
 Fun fact: the blue milk in Star Wars is different from the blue drink (called spotchka) in The Mandalorian.
 If you can’t get enough of Baby Yoda in The Mandalorian, these Baby Yoda gifts will blow you away.